eilerb1011/gitlab-lke-k8s/README.md

 # gitlab-lke-k8s

-The purpose of this project is to provide a template for managing k8s clusters through on Gitlab.
+The purpose of this project is to provide a template for managing LKE (k8s) clusters through Gitlab.

 **Pre-requisites:**
 You must have a Gitlab account.
-You should have already created your k8s cluster through your CSP using whatever method you choose.
+You should have already created your k8s cluster through your CSP (Akamai) using whatever method you choose.
 You should have access to a bastion with kubectl and helm.
 KAS should be running on your server (ignore this for Gitlab.com).
 Infrastructure must be enabled on the project.